BlueCode23/DevOPs/readme.txt

 •	In your IDE terminal put: vagrant up

-Everthing should be up and running
+Everything should be up and running

 5-	If your machine gets an error: